-- Pseries 2012A-B Refunding.
-As part of the issuance of the Series 2012A-B Refunding Bonds, the rating agencies affirmed the Airports Authority's prior ratings: (i) Moody's: Aa3, negative outlook; (ii) S&P: AA-, stable outlook; (iii) Fitch: AA-, stable outlook.
-On June 5, the Airports Authority's syndicate, led by Barclays Capital as the senior manager and Loop Capital as the co-senior manager, sold \$291.035 million of Series 2012A (AMT) Bonds and \$20.790 million Series 2012B (non-AMT) Bonds.
-Proceeds of the Series 2012A-B bonds were used to refund \$356.970 million outstanding bonds.
-The combined refunding generates \$40.6 million of net present value savings (over 11.1% of the refunded par amount).
-Total debt service savings through 2032 (the term of the Bonds) totals over \$77.0 million.
-Debt service savings in years 2013-2015 are \$11 million annually and \$8 million in 2016, materially benefitting the Airports Authority's airline rate base at Dulles International Airport.
-The underwriting syndicate placed \$77.225 million of bonds with DC, Virginia and national retail buyers. - → Bank Request for Proposals.
+- → Bank Ratings.
+On February 15, Moody's announced a review of and ratings actions on 17 banks.
+On June 21, Moody's concluded the review initiated in February and downgraded 151 banks anywhere from one to three notches.
+The Airports Authority has outstanding interest rate swaps or letters of credit with four of the banks affected by these actions.
+Finance Staff and the Financial Advisors will continue to monitor any impact these downgrades may have on the Airports Authority but to-date there has not been any significant market reaction. - → Series 2012A-B Closing.
+The Series 2012A-B Bonds were successfully closed on July 3, 2012. - → Bank Request for Proposals.
 The Financial Advisor and Finance Staff plan to solicit proposals from banks to provide credit facilities for extending/refinancing a portion of the current facilities that expire in 2013, potential swap restructuring and potential new money strategy.
 This solicitation would request up to \$200 million for new money facilities and up to \$200 million of facilities to refinance bank facilities expiring in 2013.
-The Request for Proposals is expected to be distributed by the end of this month and due in the latter half of July. - → 2012 Fall Financing.
+The Request for Proposals is expected to be distributed on July 16 and proposals will be due on Monday, August 13.
+Preliminary results will be reported at the August Finance Committee Meeting and a recommendation will be presented at the September Finance Committee Meeting. - → 2012 Fourth Quarter Financing.
 Based on current CCP expenditures, cash on hand (including prior bond proceeds) and available commercial paper capacity, potential new money borrowing requirements in 2012 could be as much as \$200 million.
 Such proceeds would be used to refinance all or a portion of the expected outstanding CP and to fund future capital expenditures, including capitalized interest.
-Finance Staff and the Financial Advisor are targeting a proposed new money bond issue late in the third quarter or early in the fourth quarter of this year.
-In addition to the bonds refunded by the Series 2012A-B, the Financial Advisor and Finance Staff are evaluating the economics of certain refunding opportunities the Airports Authority could consider pursuing including a taxable advance refunding of outstanding 2003A (AMT) and a taxable advance refunding of 2003C (Taxable) Bonds.
+Finance Staff and the Financial Advisor are targeting a proposed new money bond sale by the end of October.
+In addition to the bonds refunded by the Series 2012A-B, the Financial Advisor and Finance Staff continue to monitor the economics of certain additional refunding opportunities the Airports Authority could consider pursuing, including a taxable advance refunding of outstanding 2003A (AMT) and a taxable advance refunding of 2003C (Taxable) Bonds.
 Additional Board approval would be required to proceed with these refundings.
-These additional refundings could be considered in connection with the new money financing expected later this year or the Airports Authority could move quickly to approve and pursue based upon just completed offering document.